jthywiss/jt-tex-tools/README.md

 ## Bibliography

 Council of Science Editors. _Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers_.
 8th ed.
-Reston, VA: Council of Science Editors; 2014.
+Chicago: The University of Chicago Press; 2014.
 ISBN: 978-0-226-11649-5.

 The University of Chicago Press. _The Chicago Manual of Style_.
 17th ed.
 Chicago: The University of Chicago Press; 2017.
 ISBN: 978-0-226-28705-8.